krishnamurali892/Album/README.md

   traditional approaches like asynctask, RXJava etc.
   **Why they are powerfull?**
-- Because a coroutine can pause on one thread and restart on same/different thread by saving current state which is called as context switching.
+- Because a coroutine can pause on one thread and restart on same/different thread by saving current state of execution, which is called as context switching.
 - This feature makes effiecient usage of threads(CPU), which in turn improves system performance.
   But which cannot be achieved through any traditional multithreading frameworks like Executors, RxJava etc.
 - [Coroutine + flow] can easily replace RxJava/RxKotlin